 Just because a handbell piece only uses twelve bells, it doesn’t have to be boring, or even particularly simple to play.
 These arrangements are all accessible, but challenging enough to keep them interesting!
 Click on a title to visit our music site, where you’ll find more details about each piece.
 You’ll also be able to see demonstration videos or audio files, and information about how to purchase music from us!

-12-bell hymn music available from Choraegus
+12-bell hymn arrangements available from Choraegus

 Ah, Holy Jesus (HERZLIEBSTER JESU)